Problems of regulation

 - Strange Mathematical Pattern Found in The Cells of The Human Body: Relates to Homeostasis, cells and cell regulation.

-- As well as a total cell count, the study revealed something really interesting: if you group cells into categories based on their size, each size category contributes roughly the same amount to the mass of the body.
+- In addition to a total cell count, the study revealed something exciting: when cells are grouped into categories based on their size, each size category contributes roughly the same amount to the body’s mass.

-- To put it another way, it appears there’s a natural balancing act going on, where fewer larger cells and more smaller cells are produced to keep the categories even.
+- To put it another way, it appears that a natural balancing act is at work, where fewer larger cells and more smaller cells are produced to maintain an even balance between the categories.
 What’s more, the variation in size in each category was roughly similar as well.

 - My two cents is that everything is related.
-A bigger person needs more of everything and the body has mechanisms to achieve this balance because the interdependency creates the link.
-Just like adding an extra room to your house means more walls and insulation and maybe more roof.
+A larger person requires more of everything, and the body has mechanisms to achieve this balance because interdependency creates the link.
+Just like adding an extra room to your house means more walls and insulation, and possibly a larger roof.
 So the balance of infrastructure may stay the same.